Plan now to be a part of the largest interdisciplinary conference in the world for rehabilitation research. Amplify your research at ACRM.

 The conference Program Committee reserves the right to offer an alternative or reduced time slot for presentations based on submissions.

-Posters are graphic presentations of a scientiﬁc paper.
+Posters are graphic presentations of a scientiﬁc paper with a required 3-5 minute recording and an optional 3-5 minute presentation on site (in Chicago).
 Submissions must include objectives, hypotheses, methodology, and results in the abstract (see Submission Guidelines below).
 Submissions with pending results are not accepted.

 A 275-word abstract must follow one of the two structured abstract formats required for submission of general articles to the Archives of Physical Medicine and Rehabilitation.
 See the Instructions for Structured Abstracts.

-Structured abstracts for Scientific Poster and Papers must have these sections:
+Structured abstracts for Scientific Posters must have these sections:

 Systematic/Meta-analytic Reviews must have these sections: